AI Gateway audit log reference

 AI RAG Injector logs v3.10+

 If you’re using the AI RAG Injector plugin, AI Gateway logs include additional fields that provide detailed information about the retrieval-augmented generation process.
-These fields track the vector database used, whether relevant context was injected into the prompt, the latency of data fetching, and embedding metadata such as tokens used and the provider/model details.
+These fields track the vector database used, whether relevant context was injected into the prompt, the latency of data fetching, and embedding metadata such as tokens used and the embedding provider and model used.

 Property